 Bank rate is a rate at which the Reserve Bank of India (RBI) provides the loan to commercial banks without keeping any security.
 There is no agreement on repurchase that will be drawn up or agreed upon with no collateral as well.
 The RBI allows short-term loans with the presence of collateral.
 This is known as Repo Rate.
 Bank Rates in India is determined by the RBI.
 It is usually higher than a Repo Rate on account of its ability to regulate liquidity.

 How is a Bank Rate determined?

-The interest rate is charged by a nations central financial authority that controls the money supply in the economy as well as the banking sector.
-This is usually done quarterly in order to stabilise inflation and control the country’s exchange rates.
+The interest rate is charged by a nation’s central financial authority that controls the money supply in the economy as well as the banking sector.
+This is usually done quarterly to stabilize inflation and control the country’s exchange rates.